Jackson Care Connect empowers people and systems to Improve the health of our community.

 Jackson Care Connect has opened a grant opportunity for projects taking place in 2024.
 There is a total of $200,000 available for this opportunity, and the maximum grant award for an organization is $20,000.

-Applicants must be a nonprofit organization or a government agency, and grant applications must address at least one of the CHIP priority areas: Housing, Behavioral Health and Well-being, Parenting Support and Life Skills, Health Equity.
+Applicants must be a nonprofit organization or a government agency, and grant applications must address at least one of the CHIP priority areas: Housing, Behavioral Health and Well-being, Parenting Support and Life Skills, or Health Equity.
 Applications will be reviewed by our CAC and other community organizations/JCC staff.

 Key application requirements:

 - Applicants must be open to host a possible site visit from Jackson Care Connect staff and Community Advisory Council (CAC) members, or to provide a presentation to JCC during grant review process.